CLI reference

 How does project scoping work?

-Package Ninja now treats project governance as an explicit opt-in.
+Package Ninja now treats project governance as simple, inspectable local project state.

 Inside an enrolled project, every subfolder uses the same Package Ninja project binding.
-Moving to a different unrelated project does not automatically carry governance over; that repo must be enrolled separately.
+Moving to a different unrelated project uses its own .package-ninja/project.json; the same signed-in device/workspace session can govern multiple projects.

 What are the typical usage patterns?